- Logo/App Icon/Brand Identity.

 This brief/campaign was to create, promote and advertise a newly designed high-end on/offline editorial style gothic & horror magazine, which has never been seen before.
 The content/features are - Art, Movies, Culture, Books, Fashion & Music all set within the Gothic & Horror genre for a new sophisticated fan base.
-I came up with name after a lot of research etc and amongst the options e.g. shiver, scare, fright, fear shock, jitter, jump, spook, creep's etc, the word Boo is the only word I came across or found that was an expression from another human that could conjure up a feeling to do with horror or the feeling/reaction you might get from another human saying it.
-I felt it was an appropriate brand name and title for the magazine, which in itself is a direct communication from other humans for that sole purpose.
+I came up with the name after a lot of research amongst the options were : shiver, scare, fright, fear, shock, jitter, jump, spook, creep's etc the word Boo is the only word I came across or found, that was an expression from one human to another, that could conjure up a feeling to do with horror, to shock or a feeling/reaction you might get from another human saying it.
+I felt it was an appropriate brand name and title for the magazine, which in itself is a direct communication between humans for that sole purpose.

 The brand name (upper case BOO!)
-I gave it a twist by reflecting it but still visually it would still seem correct, apart from the exclamation mark!
-You could barely tell, but gives it that slight eerie ghostly feel or a reflection to reference vampires not seeing their reflection, or a reflection in a window or the moon in a lake etc. On the upper/lower case option its not a direct reflection the B and exclamation mark reflect alternative one sits on the base line descending and the other from the x height ascending to cap height, but still flipped/reflected to give it more interest.
+I gave it a twist by reflecting it but visually it would still seem correct, apart from the exclamation mark!
+You can barely tell but it does give the word a slight eerie/ghostly feel or a reflection to reference vampires not seeing their reflection, a reflection in a window, the moon in a lake etc. On the upper/lower case option it’s not a direct reflection, the B and the exclamation mark reflect alternatives - one sits on the base line descending and the other from the x height ascending to cap height, but still flipped/reflected to give it more interest.
 The exclamation mark has been manipulated to give it a slight gothic staff, dagger or quill like feel, along with the moon shape which has been added, to give a little more character to a simple, traditional and classy typeface and not the use of a predictable gory font that is often seen for this kind of publication.